laminair/BroFL/README.md

 ...
 ```

-Also, in the flbench.tf configuration, you must provide instance configurations.
+Also, in the fledge.tf configuration, you must provide instance configurations.
 For this, take a look at the official
 terraform docs for your specific cloud provider.
 Here's a starting point: [Terraform Docs on Providers](https://registry.terraform.io/browse/providers).

 **variables.tf**